ATLANTIC 980; DECEMBER 1952

 The second thing its lacking, though this wouldn’t necessarily go with a more melodic song if he’d settled on that, is a great groove.
 That would’ve been the best option here, just pick a riff and cycle through it a few times letting the other instruments fill in the blanks.
 Instead there’s none to be found.
 Strike two.

 Which brings us to the last thing it’s in need of, better interplay with the rest of the band.
-But aside from the simple bass and drum parts which soon fade deep into the recesses of the arrangement, there’s very little else to be found besides a jazzy guitar that doesn’t want to intrude so it sort of hides in the shadows and pokes its head out every so often before pulling it back out of sight.
+But aside from the simple bass and drum parts which soon fade deep into the recesses of the arrangement, there’s very little else to be found besides a jazzy guitar that doesn’t want to intrude so it sort of hides in the shadows and pokes its head out every so often before sheepishly pulling back out of sight.

 Sadly this record is more like getting an extra hour in daylight savings time but instead of enjoying the added rest, it only gives us more time to suffer alone in the dark.